Olga-2122/Capstone-Project-Credit-Card-Fraud-Detection-/README.md

 is_fraud - The Fraudulent Transaction /Not

-The Fraud case in the entire Data is imbalanced , therefore it is essencial to balance the data and  make sure that the classes are nearly equal to each other in the order to work with ML algorithms.
+The Fraud case in the entire Data is imbalanced , therefore it is essential to balance the data and  make sure that the classes are nearly equal to each other in order to work with ML algorithms.

 Non-fraudulent transactions-99.48%